AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-tag-rule.md

     ![Update Variable Schema](assets/create-rule-update-variable.png)

 Now map your [!UICONTROL data elements] to the [!UICONTROL schema] used by your XDM object.

->[!NOTE]
->
-> You can map to individual properties or entire objects.
-In this example, you map to individual properties.
+You can map to individual properties or entire objects.
+In this example, you map to individual properties:

 1. Find the eventType field and select it